yuripourre/ip-fun/README.md

 ip-fun
 ======

-An Application to help children to remember IP Addresses temporarily
+An Application to help children (or anyone) to remember IP Addresses easily.